SciRuby/sciruby.com/source/_posts/2015-8-19-gsoc-2015-mixed_models.markdown

 ## Linear mixed models

 My GSoC project is the Ruby gem [mixed_models](https://github.com/agisga/mixed_models).
-Mixed models are statistical models, which predict the value of a response variable as a result of fixed and random effects.
+Mixed models are statistical models which predict the value of a response variable as a result of fixed and random effects.
 The gem in its current version can be used to fit statistical linear mixed models and perform statistical inference on the model parameters as well as to predict future observations.
-A number of tutorials/examples in IRuby notebook format are accessible from <https://github.com/agisga/mixed_models>.
+A number of tutorials/examples in IRuby notebook format are accessible from the `mixed_models` [github repository](https://github.com/agisga/mixed_models).

 Linear mixed models are implemented in the class `LMM`.
 The constructor method `LMM#initialize` provides a flexible model specification interface, where an arbitrary covariance structure of the random effects terms can be passed as a `Proc` or a block.
-I have tried to make the code of the model fitting algorithm in `LMM#initialize` easy to read, especially compared to the implementation of the same algorithm in the `R` mixed models package `lme4`.

-A convenient user-friendly interface to the basic model fitting algorithm is `LMM#from_formula`, which uses the formula language of the `R` package `lme4` for model specification.
+A convenient user-friendly interface to the basic model fitting algorithm is `LMM#from_formula`, which uses the formula language of the R mixed models package `lme4` for model specification.
 With the `#from_formula` method, the user can conveniently fit models with categorical predictor variables, interaction fixed or random effects, as well as multiple crossed or nested random effects, all with just one line of code.

+Examples are given in the sections below.

+### Implementation

+The parameter estimation in `LMM#initialize` is largely based on the approach developed by the authors of the R mixed models package `lme4`, which is delineated in the `lme4` [vignette](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf).
+I have tried to make the code of the model fitting algorithm in `LMM#initialize` easy to read, especially compared to the corresponding implementation in `lme4`.

+The `lme4` code is largely written in C++, which is integrated in R via the packages `Rcpp` and `RcppEigen`.
+It uses [CHOLMOD](https://developer.nvidia.com/cholmod) code for various sparse matrix tricks, and it involves passing pointers to C++ object to R (and vice versa) many times, and passing different R environments from function to function.
+All this makes the `lme4` code rather hard to read.
+Even Douglas Bates, the main developer of `lme4`, admits that ["The end result is confusing (my fault entirely) and fragile"](https://stat.ethz.ch/pipermail/r-sig-mixed-models/2014q4/022791.html), because of all the utilized performance improvements.
+I have analyzed the `lme4` code in three blog posts ([part 1](http://agisga.github.io/Dissect_lmer_part1/), [part 2](http://agisga.github.io/Dissect_lmer_part2/) and [part 3](http://agisga.github.io/Dissect_lmer_part3/)) before starting to work on my gem `mixed_models`.

+The method `LMM#initialize` is written in a more functional style, which makes the code shorter and (I find) easier to follow.
+All matrix calculations are performed using the gem [`nmatrix`](https://github.com/SciRuby/nmatrix), which has a quite intuitive syntax and contributes to the overall code readability as well.
+The Ruby gem loses with respect to memory consumption and speed in comparison to `lme4`, because it is written in pure Ruby and does not utilize any sparse matrix tricks.
+However, for the same reasons the `mixed_models` code is much shorter and easier to read than `lme4`.
+Moreover, the linear mixed model formulation in `mixed_models` is a little bit more general, because it does not assume that the random effects covariance matrix is sparse.
+More about the implementation of `LMM#initialize` can be found in [this blog post](http://agisga.github.io/First-linear-mixed-model-fit/).

-### Existing tools
+### Other existing tools

-Popular existing software packages for mixed models include the `R` package [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) (which is arguably the standard software for linear mixed models), the `R` package [`nlme`](https://cran.r-project.org/web/packages/nlme/index.html) (an older package developed by the same author as `lme4`), Python's [`statmodels`](https://github.com/statsmodels/statsmodels/blob/master/statsmodels/regression/mixed_linear_model.py), and the Julia package [`MixedModels.jl`](https://github.com/dmbates/MixedModels.jl).
-The parameter estimation in `mixed_models` is largely based on the approach developed by the authors of `lme4`, which is delineated in the `lme4` [vignette](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf).
+Popular existing software packages for mixed models include the R package [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) (which is arguably the standard software for linear mixed models), the R package [`nlme`](https://cran.r-project.org/web/packages/nlme/index.html) (an older package developed by the same author as `lme4`, still widely used), Python's [`statmodels`](https://github.com/statsmodels/statsmodels/blob/master/statsmodels/regression/mixed_linear_model.py), and the Julia package [`MixedModels.jl`](https://github.com/dmbates/MixedModels.jl).

-Below, I give a couple of examples illustrating some of the capabilities of `mixed_models` and indicate how it compares to the alternatives.
+Below, I give a couple of examples illustrating some of the capabilities of `mixed_models` and explore how it compares to the alternatives.

 ### A usage example and discussion